teebarjunk/faceo/ReadMe.md

 ## Future plans (Will probably never be implemented.)
 * GUI + Precompiled .exe
 * Get face pose/rotation, then only grab triangles from side of face closest to camera.
 (For better quality.)
+* Get foreheads.
+* Use an emotion processor to merge images by emotion.
+These could then be used as blendmodes in game?